 University Level EC claims should be emailed to email@example.com.
 These are then reviewed by the University Extenuating Circumstances Sub-Board for consideration.
 The Panel consists of the following members:

-- A representative from each Faculty
+- Representative from each School

 What happens at the Extenuating Circumstances Sub Board meeting?

 The Sub-Board establish the authenticity of the evidence supporting EC claims.
 Any fraudulent submission may render you liable to action being taken against you under the Student Disciplinary Procedure.

 They also look at the validity of the documentary evidence presented to ensure it is appropriate and relates to the assessment in question and has been submitted by the required date.

 The EC claims are reviewed and recommendations are made to the University Exam Board regarding whether or not individual claims should be accepted.

 When will I know if my claim for EC has been approved?